tu-team/2/doc/articles/IJSE-2014/computational emotional thinking model.md

    2. Number of option to process: noradrenaline

 This could be base for further implementation as emotional thinking process used as base framework for general AI applications.

+We suppose that this model worth to be tested as computing system build on base of six levels.
+With some practical tasks to be solved in it.
+For example it could be automation of help desk.
+More than that we could run interesting experiment switching on and off emotions mechanisms, for example neurotransmitters in the system and monitoring efficiency of cognition and training processes.

+We suppose this framework and it's implementation could be useful in many different domains:

+1. Computer games
+1. Intellectual assistant capable of emotional dialogs and thinking
+1. Automatic interviewers
+1. Estimating human responses in the interest of manipulating it
+1. Simulations of large social groups
+1. Call centre automation
+1. Software and hardware support automation
+1. Virtual friends
+1. Nursing software
+1. Applications in emotional robots